 If you’re working and have taxes withheld from your paycheck, but consistently meet these income restrictions each year and have no tax liability, you should check with your employer’s human resources department to adjust your federal income tax withholding allowances on Form W-4.

-It’s not uncommon for your tax situation to change – which could mean the difference between needing to file or not.
+It’s not uncommon for your tax situation to change – which could mean the difference between needing to file a return or not.
 If your circumstances have changed recently, check to see if you might be let off the tax hook altogether – it can save you plenty of time and aggravation.
-However, remember that it’s always in your best interests to file if you are eligible to receive any refundable tax credits.
+However, remember that it’s always in your best interest to file if you are eligible to receive any refundable tax credits.

 Do you need to file taxes this year?